jamescherti/minimal-emacs.d/README.md

 # minimal-emacs.d - A Customizable Emacs Base that Provides Better Defaults and Optimized Startup
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-The **minimal-emacs.d** project is a lightweight, bloat-free Emacs base that gives you full control over your configuration (without the complexity of, for instance, Doom Emacs or Spacemacs).
+The **minimal-emacs.d** project is a lightweight, bloat-free Emacs base (`init.el` and `early-init.el`) that gives you full control over your configuration (without the complexity of, for instance, Doom Emacs or Spacemacs).
 It provides better defaults, an optimized startup, and a clean foundation for building your own Emacs setup.

 Building *minimal-emacs.d* `init.el` and `early-init.el` was the result of **extensive research and testing** to fine-tune the best parameters and optimizations for an Emacs init file. *(More information about the *minimal-emacs.d* features can be found here: [Features](#features).)*